 Why Seeking Help Can Feel So Hard

-This creates what many of us have come to recognise as the disclosure dilemma: disclose, and risk misrouting, retraumatisation, or being sent somewhere that can’t hold the reality of abuse directed at you as a woman; don’t disclose, and risk being sent to a service that can’t make sense of your experience.
+Disclose, and risk misrouting, retraumatisation, or being sent somewhere that cannot hold the reality of abuse directed at you as a woman; don’t disclose, and risk being placed in a service that cannot make sense of your experience at all.

 This isn’t because you’re doing anything wrong.
-It’s because the system wasn’t designed with your reality in mind.
-Services often assume that birth-assigned sex reliably predicts the type of abuse someone experiences, the perpetrator dynamics involved, and what kind of therapeutic support will help.
-For many of us, if not most, those assumptions will break down.
+It’s because systems just aren’t designed with our reality in mind.
+In terms of support, services often assume that natal sex reliably predicts the type of abuse someone experiences, the perpetrator dynamics involved, and what kind of therapeutic support will help.
+For many of us, if not most, those assumptions break down.

 Before talking about where to find help, I need to acknowledge something: many of us don’t recognise what happened to us as “serious enough” to seek support.
 Or we recognise it but carry layers of shame and silence that make reaching out feel impossible.